Piotr Krowka: Pair jailed for manslaughter over Maghera killing

 Caolan Michael Johnston, 21, from The Fort, Maghera, and Adrian Kozak, 22, from Garvey Wood, Ballymena, previously pleaded guilty to manslaughter.

-Kozak was sentenced to eight years and Johnston was handed a six-year sentence, with both to serve half the terms in jail and half on licence.
+Kozak was sentenced to eight years and Johnston was handed a six-year sentence.

+Both will serve half the terms in jail and half on licence.

+Kozak, from Garvey Wood, Ballymena, was 17 at the time of the killing and was also involved in previous attacks on Mr Krowka prior to the fatal assault.

+Johnston, from The Fort in Maghera, was aged 16 at the time and described as easily led.

-The court was told Mr Krowka - who was originally from Poland - was left to die after being attacked by Johnston and Kozak on 31 March 2018.
+The court was told that Mr Krowka - who was originally from Poland - was left to die after being attacked by Johnston and Kozak on 31 March 2018.

 It happened in a derelict former parochial house where Mr Krowka was sleeping rough.